tom-pacheco-bcm/client-template/README.md

 # Client API + Svelte + TS + Vite

-A template for building WedStation client API applications using Svelte, TypeScript, and Vite.
+A template for building WebStation client API applications using Svelte, TypeScript, and Vite.

 Intended to be installed on a Schneider Electric [EcoStruxure Building Operation](https://www.se.com/us/en/product-range/62111-ecostruxure-building-operation-software/#overview) and is accessed with [WebStation](https://ecostruxure-building-help.se.com/bms/topics/show.castle?id=8792&productversion=7.0&locale=en-US)

 This project comes with built-in support for TailwindCSS, ESLint, and Prettier configuration.

 ## Features